January 29, 2017 – “The First Front: The Baltimore & Ohio Railway During the Civil War.”

 July 9, 2017 — “The Edwin Washington Project: Documenting Pre-Integration Schools of Loudoun County” with Larry Roeder, Principal Investigator.
 The project, begun in 2012, is working to fully document the “colored” schools of Loudoun County – including in Lovettsville — that existed between the end of the Civil War and full integration.

-August 13, 2017 – The Story of Storer College.
-150 years ago, in 1867, Storer College opened in Harpers Ferry and welcomed former slaves who sought an education, and it grew from a one-room schoolhouse into a degree-granting college open to all races, religions, and sexes.
-Presented by National Park Service Ranger Guinevere Roper.
+August 13, 2017 – Hope On the Hill: The Story of Harpers Ferry’s Storer College.
+In 1867, Storer College, one of the first desegregated schools in American history, opened in Harpers Ferry, West Virginia, and welcomed former slaves who sought an education.
+It grew from a one-room schoolhouse into a degree-granting college open to all races, religions, and sexes.
+Many of the graduates became teachers in the 19th- and 20th-century “colored” schools of Loudoun County, Virginia.
+Presented on August 13, 2017 by Guinevere Roper, National Park Service Ranger.